krispy2306/computational-practices_sound-and-image-processing/week 7/readme.md

 **Requirements:**
 Written in Processing 4.3
-Run 'pixels' and 'gradient' file in Processing
+Run files in Processing
+Ensure files in data folder are accessable for Processing

 **Sample Loop Weekly Task**